 Can I Give My Dog Chick Peas?
 Answer: Yes, cooked & plain only

 To be more consistent, there’s a highly recommend grain-free dry dog food that incorporates chickpeas with meat protein.
-But an occasional serving of these creamy beans is fine as long as they aren’t a substantial part of their diet.
-Perhaps chick peas can even help aid your dog’s digestion and work in much the same way a pumpkin serving sometimes helps.
+An occasional serving of these creamy beans is fine, as long as they aren’t a substantial part of your dog’s diet.
+This food is very filling.
+Small portions are smart.

-Making your own hummus, mashing it up but keeping it totally plain, would not only be safer for your dog but also much cheaper than buying it from your local supermarket’s perimeter isle.
+Make your own hummus, mashing up your chickpeas while keeping it plain.
+That would be safer and healthier for your pet dog.
+It’s also much cheaper than buying it from your local supermarket.

-People like to complement chickpeas with garlic and onions, both of which aren’t well-suited for dogs.
-Serving those to your best buddy could be a terrible thing.
-This is why we can’t stress enough that you should stick to the basics and serve it in basic form.
+People complement chickpeas with garlic and onions.
+Both are risky for dogs.
+Serving those to your buddy could be a terrible thing.
+We cannot stress enough, play it safe and serve your chickpeas plain.